OpenScanEu/OpenScan/temp/README.md

 Follow these steps to upload and process your existing photoset:
 1.	you will be able to see your existing files and download the image sets from the pi to your computer via "ZIP" link (similar to before)
-2.	in order to activate the cloud functionality enter your CLOUD ID at the bottom right and press "SAVE CLOUD ID".
-You can either use your personal Cloud ID (which can be obtained via email to info@openscan.eu or use this public-test-ID: ```59521b73198a43bcb9ed8f8e67d12b3XXf56X49Xcbe14677e5```
+2.	in order to activate the cloud functionality enter your Token and press enter
-(Important note: the public ID will be removed at some point in the future)
 3. Press "REFRESH" and you should be able to see limit_photos, limit_filesize and Credit (in Gigabyte)
-4. Uploading and processing should be as simple as selecting a set in the table and press "Upload and compute …"
+4. Uploading and processing should be as simple as selecting a set in the table and press "Upload"
-5. You can query the status from time to time by pressing "REFRESH", but do not spam, as this will crash/reboot your device (known issue)
+5. You can query the status from time to time by pressing "REFRESH"
-6. After some time the status will either change to "done" or some error message.
-In the first case a download link will be generated (valid for 14 days)
+6. After some time the status will either change to "processing done" and you should get an email with the download link
 7. Please let me know, if everything works, or if you encounter any errors & error codes.

-## Demo video :)
+## Demo video :) (deprecated)

 [![OpenScan Cloud Processing](https://i.imgur.com/3m1JBVL.png)](https://youtu.be/EhvFq-OYa1g "OpenScan Cloud Processing")

-## More Details

-### Possible Status Message:

-#### created:
-  file has been uploaded

-#### file received:
-  file has been received and downloaded to the OpenScan Server

-#### start processing:
-  processing has been started

-#### alignment failed:
-  If x or less percent of the images get aligned, the processing will be aborted, as the results will not be acceptable (There are various reasons for a set to fail, usually      it has to do with the lack of features (https://en.openscan.eu/photogrammetry and https://en.openscan.eu/scan-gallery for some more background and good examples).
-I am still   determining the threshold percentage x, but currently it is set to 50%

-### zip error
-  Indicating that the zip file or its content is broken

-#### done:
-    The set has been processed and the result.zip should be accessible within the next minute

 ## Manual Upload via OpenScan User Interface

-You can upload your own image set by copying a zip file to /home/pi/shared/ui/data/zip/ and upload this file via the user interface

-Note, that the easiest way to copy a file to the pi is adding the device as network drive: \\\openscanpi\pi (user: pi, password: raspberry)

-Important:
-* do not use any sub-folders in the zip-file
-* only use the following image-filetypes: jpg/jpeg, png, bmp, tiff , gif
-* stay within the given limits (filesize and image-count)
+- deprecated, see https://github.com/OpenScanEu/OpenScanCloud for a standalone upload script (python)

 ## Changelog

+2021-09-29:
+  - added a new version to implement the completely overhauled OpenScanCloud engine.
+Only thing to do is to install the update and re-enter your Token (formerly CloudID).
+Note that some tokens got lost during the rebuild, so feel free to reach out to cloud@openscan.eu :)

 2021-02-18:
   - fixed: filesize limit 200-300mb by dropbox --> splitting file on the client device and uploading several parts of 200mb or less